-The Austin Transportation Department is encouraging Austinites and visitors to know how they are going to get home before they leave the house for a fun night on the town, so they can get home safe.
-From leaving your car downtown to transportation options, here are some resources to help you get home safe:
+The Austin Transportation Department encourages Austinites and visitors to know how they are going to get home before they leave the house for a night on the town, so they can get home safe.
+From leaving your car downtown to transportation options, here are some resources to help you get home safe.

 Electric Low Speed Vehicles

 - Electric Cab of Austin, 512-900-7734

 Limos/Charter Services (there are many—click to view full list)

 The City has more than 3,000 parking spaces on the street in Downtown Austin (I-35 to Lamar Boulevard, and Lady Bird Lake to 10th Street) where people can leave their cars parked overnight.
 The parking meters in Downtown Austin have yellow “Next Day” buttons that allow people to buy meter time for the next day.
 What happens if you forget to buy time for the next day and leave your car overnight?
 The Austin Transportation Department does not tow vehicles.
 If you get a parking ticket but made the responsible decision of taking a taxi or bus home, we’ll waive the ticket!
 Bring your ticket and taxi or bus receipt in with a completed Ticket Waiver Form (PDF).
 Remember, meters are not enforced on Sundays.